SuleimanFarah/sunpy/GSoC-2015-Sunil-kumar.md

 1. Corresponding documentation.

 ##  Implementation
 The first approach will be adding class for each instrument.
-These classes will be inherited from superclass lightcurve.py.
+These classes will be inherited from superclass `lightcurve.py`.
 These classes will include methods for parsing of downloaded files which are generally present in txt, csv or cdf format and then convert the fetched data into a light curve object.
-These classes will use Unified Downloader for downloading files.
-Then a module for each instrument will be added in sunpy.instr which will include the following methods:
+These classes will use `UnifiedDownloader` for downloading files.
+Then a module for each instrument will be added in `sunpy.instr` which will include the following methods:
 * Methods for visualization operation such as visualization as time series, visualization as energy spectrum.
 * Methods for numerical calculations such as calculation of intensity ratios of different particles and their      dependency on time and energy, simple average and energy channel binning by average.